younees99/Youtsapp/README.md

 # YOUTSAPP

-Youtsapp is a real-time chat app which uses socketo.me sockets
+Youtsapp is a real-time chat app which uses http:\\socketo.me sockets

 # CONFIGURATION